link1905/system-design-101/content/docs/data-persistence/distributed-database/peer-to-peer-architecture/_index.md

 ```

 Each peer is responsible for managing a portion of the database.
+Even if some of them go down, only the respective shards become unavailable—
+while the rest of the system remains fully functional.

 Importantly, we are **not** splitting the database into large storage blocks and distributing them across servers.
 Instead, each **individual record** is assigned to a peer based on its **unique key**.